 In many of her works, Nancy finds a new context for the human subject through an interaction with a form that has a function in human daily activity.
 Questions develop a visual language of metaphor and symbolism as a new context for the possibilities and complexities of our humanness.
 As our civilization’s mundane tools (hinge, spike) interact with the individual, we wonder: What does the form symbolize?
 How does it inform the artwork and interact with the subject?
 Why do we have a visceral reaction to it?
 Can it mean different things in different contexts and to different people?
 This investigation gives rise to questions regarding modern myths and mythologies and meaning for each individual viewer as well as the artist.

 In other works, Nancy is considering feminism through allegory.
 As people face threats to the rights to their own bodies and the struggle for equality continues, she is curious about Lilith, mythological “first woman,” said to be Biblical Adam’s first wife: who Lilith was then and who is she now, and how she is relevant to modern times.
 Lilith is an interesting vehicle for Nancy’s questions about gender roles, and current political and social issues, also how art history is filtered through her contemporary viewpoint.

 In her self-portraits Nancy experiments with thinking outside of the ceramic artist’s box.
 These works are of a fragile and temporary nature, rooted in her bond with clay and its expressive nature.
-Flipping a switch on her classical training to make a blind first print on her face versus representation by careful observation and modeling, she plays with breaking assumptions about self-portraiture conventions and an interesting exploration of self-expression by following a spark of an idea and making something “odd” and pure without fully understanding the motivation.
+Flipping a switch on her classical training to make a blind first print on her face versus representation by careful observation and modeling, she plays with breaking assumptions about self-portraiture conventions and an interesting exploration of self-expression by following a spark of an idea and making something “odd” and pure.